OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 | `<work_dir_name>` | String | Specifies the name of the work directory in which the FIM will be built.
 If not specified, the default target is `$OFS_ROOTDIR/work` | Optional |

-Refer to [Compile OFS FIM](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#225-walkthrough-compile-ofs-fim) which provides step-by-step instructions for running the build_top.sh script with some of the different available options.
+Refer to [Compile OFS FIM](https://ofs.github.io/ofs-2025.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#225-walkthrough-compile-ofs-fim) which provides step-by-step instructions for running the build_top.sh script with some of the different available options.

 #### **2.1.1.1 Build Work Directory**

-The build script copies source files from the existing cloned repository into the specified work directory, which are then used for compilation.
-As such, any changes made in the base source files will be included in all subsequent builds, unless the `-k` option is used, in which case an existing work directories files are used as-is.
-Likewise, any changes made in a work directory is only applied to that work directory, and will not be updated in the base repository by default.
-When using OFSS files to modify the design, the build script will create a work directory and make the modifications in the work directory.

 #### **2.1.1.2 Null Host Exercisers**